Thomas R. Gray: The Confessions of Nat Turner

-In late October 1831, Gray asked Nat Turner to talk with him about the rebellion; Turner agreed on October 31.
+In late October 1831, Gray, that had been part of the militia that organized the first morning of the rebellion, asked Nat Turner to talk with him about the rebellion; Turner agreed on October 31.
 On November 1, 1831, Gray interviewed Nat Turner in Jerusalem, Virginia.
 Gray recorded Nat Turner's recollections of his life leading up to the rebellion, and most particularly his experiences with reading and writing, scientific experiments, prophecies, and his spiritual influence on the neighborhood enslaved people.
 On November 3, Gray returned to the jail and cross-examined Nat Turner.
 Gray compiled the Nat Turner interviews, which were read into evidence in court during the Turner's trial on November 5, 1831.

 Five days later, Gray was in Washington, D.C. where he registered his manuscript, receiving a copyright for The Confessions of Nat Turner on November 10, 1831, the day before Turner's execution.
 Gray then traveled to Baltimore and hired Lucas and Deaver to print 50,000 copies of his pamphlet.
 His self-published pamphlet The Confessions of Nat Turner, the Leader of the Late Insurrection in Southampton, VA. was printed on November 22, 1831, and was available in Washington, D.C.; Philadelphia; and Norfolk the next day.
 Gray's publication was the first detailed account of Nat Turner's Rebellion.

 In his pamphlet, Gray describes Turner as "an exceptional figure, distinguished from his followers by his honesty, his commanding intelligence, and his firm belief in the righteousness".
 Gray attributed the rebellion to "coloured preachers" and white pastors "who fill up their discourses with a ranting cant about equality," and to Turner's religious fanaticism.
 Thus, Gray calls Turner a "fanatic" whose mind was "warped and perverted", noting "I looked on him and my blood curdled in my veins".
 Today, in large measure because of statements like this in The Confessions, many historians believe Gray was a slavery apologist.

 Newspapers in Virginia published excerpts from Gray's pamphlet.
 The Richmond Enquirer claimed that it would show Northern abolitionists the negative impact of their influence on the enslaved.
 In contrast, Northern abolitionist and journalist William Lloyd Garrison thought Gray's publication would inspire Black leaders to organize more insurrections.
 Garrison's newspaper, The Liberator, also published excepts from The Confessions.